 This Is a Problem?

 It’s definitely a problem.
 And, if you’re thinking that, it’s a big problem.
 Mostly because it means that you haven’t given any thought to what your neurodivergent family member has to deal with during the holidays.
 It’s not all your fault, though.
 There is more literature available for helping your fucking pets get through this season than there is for these actual human beings.
-But never fear, my beloved yet clueless enty friends, because your favorite socially awkward weirdo is here with some tips to help you make the holiday season a little easier for your endie family member.
+But never fear, my beloved yet clueless NT (neurotypical) friends, because your favorite socially awkward weirdo is here with some tips to help.

 A Few Tips to Help Your Neurodivergent Weirdo Survive